surniaulula/wpsso-breadcrumbs/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.4.2-dev.5 (2018/09/13)**
+**Version 1.4.2-dev.6 (2018/09/14)**

 * *New Features*
 	* None.
 * *Improvements*
-	* None.
+	* Added the site home page as the first element in the breadcrumbs.
 * *Bugfixes*
-	* Simplified the Breadcrumbs markup by adding item URLs instead of their complete Schema markup.
+	* Simplified the BreadcrumbList markup by adding item URLs as Schema WebPage instead of their complete Schema markup.
 * *Developer Notes*
 	* None.